acceleratingdigitalskills/cli-and-web-for-music/episodes/04-introduction-to-web-technologies.md

 Post your answer to the following questions:

-1. The URI of the page or resource on the site that you visited
+1. The URL of the page or resource on the site that you visited
-2. A URI pointing to a CSS file (ending .css) used by this page
+2. A URL pointing to a CSS file (ending .css) used by this page
-3. A URI pointing to a Javascript file (ending .js) used by this page
+3. A URL pointing to a Javascript file (ending .js) used by this page
-4. A URI pointing to an image file (many extensions possible) used by this page
+4. A URL pointing to an image file (many extensions possible) used by this page
-5. A URI pointing to some other file (many extensions) used by this page
+5. A URL pointing to some other file (many extensions) used by this page

 ::::::::::::::::::::::::::::::::::::::::::::::::